HillSignal

 Company & Legislative Profile

-$OC is currently facing 3 active congressional signals tracked by HillSignal.
-With 3 bullish, and 0 bearish signals, the average legislative impact score is 3.3/10.
+$OC is currently facing 5 active congressional signals tracked by HillSignal.
+With 3 bullish, 2 neutral, and 0 bearish signals, covering 8 sectors.
 Key sectors affected include Materials, Real Estate and Manufacturing.
 Recent major catalysts include Housing Tariff Exclusion Act and Mechanical Insulation Installation Incentive Act of 2025.
 Below is the complete tracker of government activity affecting $OC’s market performance.

 Total Signals